Choose Your Own Adventure

 Chuckwalla National Monument

-Chuckwalla National Monument is part of the Mojave and Colorado Deserts Biosphere Region, a UNESCO Biosphere Reserve.
+Joshua Tree National Park borders Chuckwalla NM and is administered by the Bureau of Land Management.
+This park is also part of the Mojave and Colorado Deserts Biosphere Region, a UNESCO Biosphere Reserve.

 Death Valley National Park